 EXECUTIVE BOARD PRESIDENT

 Joe Kaufmann served as President and CEO of Kensey Nash Corporation from the company’s IPO in 1995 until the sale of the Company in 2012.
 He also served as CFO during the company’s start up phase from 1989 through 1995.
 Prior to his 23 years at Kensey Nash, Joe held senior financial positions in the dental, lighting and electrical industries.
-He is a 1975 graduate from St. Joseph’s University in Philadelphia.
-Currently he is Chairman of the Board of Essential Medical Corporation, a medical device start up located in Malvern, Pa.
+He is a 1975 graduate of St. Joseph’s University in Philadelphia.
+Currently, he is Chairman of the Board of Essential Medical Corporation, a medical device startup located in Malvern, Pa.
 Joe is also a member of the Board of Directors of Lisa’s Army, a charity devoted to helping ovarian cancer patients and Joe and his wife Jaimee are deeply involved with supporting Safe Harbor, a homeless shelter in West Chester, PA dedicated to helping those less fortunate.

 EXECUTIVE BOARD SECRETARY